becksebenius/script-define-window/README.md

 Script defines can be toggled per-project by selecting the dropdown next to each definition.

-This program is MIT licensed, so you can do whatever you want with it :)
+This program is MIT licensed, so you can do whatever you want with it :) You can download a Unity package with everything you need at this link: https://dl.dropboxusercontent.com/u/12558999/ScriptDefinesWindow.unitypackage

 Contact me via twitter @becksebenius if you have questions or comments.